Regulations and Procedures for All Graduate Students

 W (“Late Drop with Approval”)

 If a student drops a class before the designated drop deadline for the semester, the course will not be included on the official transcript.
 New undergraduate matriculants in their first semester at Rice may drop a class up until the last day of classes, and through the end of week ten in their second semester, if that is a full-term Spring semester, and the course will not be included on the student’s official transcript.
-Graduate students are reminded that the rule allowing new matriculants in their first semester at Rice to drop a class up until the last day of classes applies only to undergraduates.
+Graduate students are reminded that the rule allowing new matriculants in their first semester at Rice to drop a class without approval up until the last day of classes applies only to undergraduates.

 Grade Points